Skip to main content

 April 2023: In April 2023, Prime Minister of Australia the Hon Anthony Albanese MP met with then President the Hon Russ Kun MP, in Brisbane.
 Prime Minister Albanese and President Kun discussed Australia and Nauru's shared priorities for regional security, climate resilience and regional connectivity.

-October 2019: President Aingimea visited Australia and met with then Prime Minister Morrison and then Foreign Minister Payne in Sydney.
+October 2019: Then President the Hon Lionel Aingimea visited Australia and met with then Prime Minister Morrison and then Foreign Minister Payne in Sydney.

 Visitor information